 We don’t usually think of children when we think about conditions such as arthritis.
 But in fact, pediatric rheumatic diseases affect nearly 300,000 children in the United States.

-Mary Bridge Children’s Hospital & Health Network’s Rheumatology Services is one of only a few pediatric rheumatology clinics in the state.
+Mary Bridge Children’s Rheumatology is one of only a few pediatric rheumatology clinics in the state.
+We have expanded access to Virtual Care as well.
+Ask if a Virtual Care appointment may be appropriate for your child.

 How We Help